 How Long Does Wine Last after opening?

 You can extend the life of your wine for weeks by preventing oxidation.
 You prevent oxidation by displacing oxygen with the ArT Wine Preserver.
-We discuss more tips and tricks with the 4 wine preservation techniques below that can further extend the life of your open bottle of wine.

 Specifically - it is fairly difficult to predict the exact rate of spoiling by wines.
 Generally white wines in the fridge last longer than red wines left out.